 Your child will be engaged in music and movement activities for about 20 minutes each day.
 These activities utilize instruments, bean bags, the parachute, bells and drums.
 Units are often reinforced during this active time period.
-Christian songs, finger plays and simple Bible verses, secular music and preschool exercise or music videos may be used.
+Christian songs, finger plays and simple Bible verses, secular music and school exercise or music videos may be used.

 GROSS MOTOR ACTIVITIES/RECESS

 Gross motor activities are generally held outside for 30 minutes each day.
 On excessively cold or wet days, the children may go to the gym.
 Gross motor and social skills will be a focus during this free play period.
 The physical health and development of all children is important to us.
-In keeping with current research and nationally developed obesity prevention programs, (Head Start Body Smart-HSBS & I Am Moving I Am Learning-IMIL) Busy Bee provides opportunities for children to engage in Moderate to Vigorous Physical Activity (MVPA) daily via our structured music and movement time, unstructured recess experiences, and specific lunch bunch activities.
+In keeping with current research and nationally developed obesity prevention programs, (Head Start Body Smart-HSBS & I Am Moving I Am Learning-IMIL) Bethany Busy Bee provides opportunities for children to engage in Moderate to Vigorous Physical Activity (MVPA) daily via our structured music and movement time, unstructured recess experiences, and specific lunch bunch activities.
 The science linking gross motor functions in front and in back of the brain, making movement 1 source of stimulation that impacts all areas of the brain” (169).
 Building the brain network, via incoming sensory, perceptual and movement information is the strongest during early childhood.
 These brain network connections are strengthened by consistent, repeated and multisensory learning experiences, which in turn lead to increased cognitive understanding and the ability to retrieve information in new situations.
 Not only does movement increase brain development and the capacity to learn, but it lifts our spirits as well.

-At least once a week the children will hear a story from the Bible and receive another page for their Busy Bee Bible Storybook.
+At least once a week the children will hear a story from the Bible and receive another page for their Bethany Busy Bee Bible Storybook.
 The children will be encouraged to memorize Bible verses and understand biblical values such as love, gentleness, kindness, joy and peace.

 MATH AND SCIENCE